- What is Digital Risk Management?

 - How Monte Carlos Simulation will help to answer the question and concerns of key stakeholders.

-Digital electronics is based on “0 or 1” normally open or normally closed.
-Digital electronics provide the basis to fourth industrial revolution or second (2nd) machine age.
-It is evolving and following “Morse Law” and expending exponentially.
-Computing power is also growing substantially to provide support in planning, designing and producing new innovative products either virtually or physical.
+Digital electronics provides the basis for fourth industrial revolution or second (2nd) machine age.
+It is evolving and following “Morse Law” and expanding exponentially.
+Computing power is also growing substantially to provide support in planning, designing and producing new innovative products either virtually or physically.

-Combined power of digital electronics (digital) and computing are leading to lively recombinant innovations that are reshaping the business.
+The combined power of digital electronics (digital) and computing are leading to lively recombinant innovations that are reshaping the business.
 Word.
-More and more tech. companies are securing place in top 100 among fortune 500 companies.
-[Add forbes or Mackenzie research)
+More and more tech.
+Companies are securing place in Combined power of digital electronics (digital) and computing are leading to lively recombinant innovations that are reshaping the business world.
+More and more tech. companies are securing a place in the top 100 among fortune 500 companies.

-Even integration of virtual (data, data analytics, AI, VR, AR, neural networks) and physical products ( robots, drones, 3D printers) are increasing leading to solving very complex problems which were not possible earlier.
+Even the integration of virtual (data, data analytics, AI, VR, AR, neural networks) and physical products (robots, drones, 3D printers) is increasing leading to solving very complex problems which were not possible earlier.

 For Quantitative Schedule Risk Analysis (QSRA), need project schedule that presents all necessary activities with resource allocation.
-Apply activity uncertainty and link risks to an activities.
+Apply activity uncertainty and link risks to an activity.
 That is enough?

 Certainly not.
 Completeness and proper activity linkage are important for performing Monte Carlo Simulation.
 It’s best industrial practice to perform project schedule diagnostics.

-Level 1 schedule contains major milestones and level of uncertainty in estimating schedule duration is high.
-Level -1 schedule is developed based on past experiences and Heuristics assumptions that can be higher or lower i.e. uncertainty as lack of information or complete picture.
+Level 1 schedule contains major milestones and the level of uncertainty in estimating schedule duration is high.
+The Level-1 schedule is developed based on past experiences and Heuristics assumptions that can be higher or lower, i.e. uncertainty as lack of information or complete picture.
 Therefore, sensitivity analysis helps to identify the key activities or risks contributing to project delay.